 A global collective of the world’s brightest minds, working to create the network of the future.
 Nokia Bell Labs is an industrial research and scientific development company owned by Finnish company Nokia.
 Its headquarters are located in Murray Hill, New Jersey, with laboratories located around the world.
 Bell Labs has its origins in the complex past of the Bell System.
 Researchers working at Bell Labs are credited with the development of radio astronomy, the transistor, the laser, the charge-coupled device, information theory, the Unix operating system, and the programming languages C, C++, and S. Nine Nobel Prizes have been awarded for work completed at Bell Laboratories.

 Produced by American Design Club, a platform for designers to show, share, and sell their work, Sound + Vision is an exhibition that celebrates the collision of the design, technology and sounds shaping the future.
 Following an open call for submissions, Sound + Vision takes form as a curated product exhibition, performance series, and environmental experience installation, engaging the public.
-An array of sound proof pods from Framery Acoustics will showcase exciting emerging products like sound reactive clouds from Richard Clarkson Studio, Canvas LED Lights by Nanoleaf, flooring by Bolon.
-There will also be a retail pop up powered by Square.
+An array of sound proof pods from Framery Acoustics showcased exciting emerging products like sound reactive clouds from Richard Clarkson Studio, Canvas LED Lights by Nanoleaf, flooring by Bolon.
+There was also a retail pop-up powered by Square.

 About American Design Club

 American Design Club is a representation of New York’s leading young design talent.
 In recent years, the group has executed events and exhibitions showcasing their highly creative and independent work.